-- 2.4 The Procedure applies to all employees and those contractors working for the school and local authority on their premises, for example, agency staff, builders, drivers etc. It also covers suppliers and those providing services under a contract with the school or local authority in their own premises. - 2.5 This procedure should be used to raise serious concerns within the school or local authority, which are in the public interest where an individual genuinely feels there is evidence of malpractice, impropriety or wrongdoing within the school or local authority or by others acting on behalf of the school or local authority.
+- 2.5 This procedure should be used to raise serious concerns within the school or local authority, which are in the public interest where an individual genuinely feels there is evidence of malpractice, impropriety or wrongdoing within the school or local authority or by others acting on behalf of the school or local authority.
 This procedure is not intended to replace existing complaints procedures or normal work communication channels for routine issues that may arise from day to day business.
 Other complaints procedures should be considered before making a whistle blowing complaint.
 The Whistle Blowing policy is not an appeal mechanism for other procedures. - 2.6 This Code is a policy of the local authority, approved by representatives of the recognised trade unions and has been agreed by the governing body of this school.
 This Procedure does not form a collective agreement and does not form part of employees' contracts of employment.